 Building an inventory of all your content in Excel or Google Sheets is a great starting point.
 This can be easily done if your content all sits within one directory.
 Simply run a crawl of your site with a tool like Screaming Frog and export all pages that sit within the directory where your content lives.
 If your content URLs don’t all sit within the same directory, then this process is potentially far more manual.

 In terms of metrics to include on your content inventory, it will vary site to site but core metrics we include would be;

 - Page views – how many times has the page been viewed in the last 12-24 months

 - Landing page entrances – how many times have people entered the site via this page in the last 12-24 months

-- Bounce rate – high numbers of views or entrances with a high bounce rate can be indicative of content not satisfying user need
+- Bounce rate – high numbers of views or entrances with a high bounce rate can be indicative of content not satisfying the user need

 - Conversion rate – are content pieces driving actual conversions?

 - Page authority – the authority of the page using Moz, Majestic of Ahrefs data

 - Inbound links – are there any and are they of value

 - Publication date – when was the piece originally published?